storj/docs/app/learn/concepts/key-architecture-constructs/page.md

 ## Restricted Access Grants

 The Storj DCS service generates primary Access Grants, and restricted Access Grants are derived from a primary Access Grant or any other Access Grant via the Uplink Client.
 Parent-to-child, access may be further restricted, but not expanded.
-A restricted Access Grant can never have more access than its parent.&#x20;
+A restricted Access Grant can never have more access than its parent.

 A primary Access Grant is created in the admin console of the Satellite.
 A primary Access Grant has all permissions to all buckets within a project and can be used to create a child Access Grant.

 A restricted Access Grant may be created using the Satellite console or Uplink client.
 Restricted Access Grants are created in the context of creating access.
-Essentially, you don’t explicitly create a Restricted Access Grant, the Uplink client creates one when you generate an access, which handles both access management and encryption, both restricted to the scope of access being shared.&#x20;
+Essentially, you don’t explicitly create a Restricted Access Grant, the Uplink client creates one when you generate an access, which handles both access management and encryption, both restricted to the scope of access being shared.

 The Storj DCS service also supports the revocation of Access Grants.
 Note that revoking an Access Grant adds that Access Grant to a revocation list and invalidates the Access Grant and any child Access Grant derived from the Access Grant that has been revoked.
 Revoking a primary access grant can be done in the UI, but currently revoking a restricted access grant can only happen via the Uplink CLI.